 SOCIAL MEDIA – YEA OR NEA?

-Long before the term “Social Media” became a household phrase, people have used to Internet as a form of communication with people from around the world.
+Long before the term “Social Media” became a household phrase, people have used the Internet as a form of communication with people from around the world.
 Now, we have sites dedicated to doing just that (being social).
 The original communication model being taken to the next level.
-Thanks to sites such as Twitter, news is being even faster than the mainstream media is able to deliver it.
+Thanks to sites such as Twitter, the news is being even faster than the mainstream media is able to deliver it.

 What does this mean for you?
 Well, maybe a lot… maybe not.
-What I mean is, if you’re delivering time sensitive information – you now have the ultimate platform to do it from.
+What I mean is, if you’re delivering time-sensitive information – you now have the ultimate platform to do it from.
 With time, the tools may change but the concept will remain the same.

 If you haven’t already, set up a simple personal profile on Facebook and make some new friends and rediscover some old ones.
 If you invest a little time in it, you can promote you business through your personal page.
 If you find Facebook to your liking, go ahead and create a business page, too.
 It doesn’t cost a dime unless you want to create a business page that’s capable of functioning like a mini-site through the use of Iframes.